lowsound42/foaas-cli/readme.md

 # Fuck Off As A Service - Terminal Tool
-FOAAS is a beacon of hope in the increasingly sterile big-tech dominated internet (https://www.foaas.com for the uninitiated).
+FOAAS is a beacon of hope in the increasingly sterile 'Big Tech' dominated internet (https://www.foaas.com for the uninitiated).
 I wanted to build a command line tool for fun and to learn and thought that an API wrapper for FOAAS would be fun to mess around with.
 So enjoy :)